geodk00/FileIO/README.md

 ![build.sh](scr/script.png)

-Note that the jar must be run in the out directory
+Note that the jar must be executed in the out directory